Short and long titles: United Kingdom

 The comma preceding the calendar year in printed copies of acts is omitted on the authority of a note by Sir Noel Hutton QC, First Parliamentary Counsel, as to which see "The Citation of Statutes" 82 LQR 24-24.
 The validity of this note is questioned by Halsbury's Laws of England, Fourth Edition, Reissue, Volume 44(1), footnote 10 to paragraph 1268.

 Glanville Williams said that it "seems sensible" to omit the comma preceding the calendar year in references to acts passed before 1963.

 United States

-An act of Congress that appropriates federal funds to specific federal government departments, agencies and programs has a comma rather than of between "Approprations Act" and the year of passage, beginning in the 2000s.
+An act of Congress that appropriates federal funds to specific federal government departments, agencies and programs has a comma rather than of between "Appropriations Act" and the year of passage, beginning in the 2000s.
 However, a 1990s example of this titling pattern is the Omnibus Consolidated and Emergency Appropriations Act, 1999.

 Interpretation

 In Re Boaler, Buckley LJ said:

 In R v Wheatley, Bridge LJ said of the Explosives Act 1875 and the Explosive Substances Act 1883:

 If much of an older act was repealed by the time a short title was assigned to it, the short title may describe only the parts in force at the time of assignment.
 For example, the act 59 George III c.84 as enacted regulated publicly funded roadbuilding throughout Ireland, but by 1873 the only unrepealed section was one making Kinsale a barony, so the 1896 short title is "Kinsale Act 1819".